gardener/gardener/docs/usage/pod-security.md

       namespaces: []
 ```

-If your cluster version is `v1.22`, use `apiVersion: pod-security.admission.config.k8s.io/v1alpha1`.
+⚠️ Note that `pod-security.admission.config.k8s.io/v1` configuration requires v1.25+.
+For v1.23 and v1.24, use `pod-security.admission.config.k8s.io/v1beta1`.
+For v1.22, use `pod-security.admission.config.k8s.io/v1alpha1`.

-Please note that in `v1.22` the feature gate `PodSecurity` is not enabled by default.
+Also note that in `v1.22` the feature gate `PodSecurity` is not enabled by default.
 You have to add:

 ```yaml
 featureGates: